-In the Gaming Market Assessment section of this report, we estimated that the casino will capture about 1.6 million local market gaming visits.
-We further estimated the number of potential spa patrons at 391,900, assuming a propensity factor of 24%.
-Assuming a
+In the Gaming Market Assessment section of this report, we estimated that the casino would capture about 2.9 million local market gaming visits.
+We further estimated the number of potential spa patrons at 715,100, assuming a propensity factor of 24%.